 Can You Take Ibuprofen Or Painkillers Before Getting A Tattoo?

-Although it would seem appropriate to take Ibuprofen or another type of painkiller before getting a tattoo to help dull the sting of the needles; they may sometimes actually cause issues that can negatively affect your tattooing session.
+Although it would seem appropriate to take Ibuprofen or another type of painkiller before getting a tattoo to help dull the sting of the needles, they may, in some instances, actually cause further issues that can negatively affect the outcome of your tattoo.

-Whilst every tattoo will bleed at least a little bit during a tattooing session, taking painkillers can heighten the chances of even more bleeding, although the increase in bleeding will vary greatly depending on the exact type of painkilling medication and dosage.
-This also goes for Ibuprofen.
+While every tattoo will bleed at least a little bit during a sitting, taking painkillers can increase the chances of even more bleeding.
+This especially goes for other common painkilling drugs, such as Ibuprofen.

-When being tattooed, the extremely sharp needles will be poking in and out of the tiny blood vessels grouped just below the skin.
-Normally this isn’t too much of a problem as your body is naturally great at restricting any blood loss by blocking and clotting any openings quickly.
+When being tattooed, the extremely sharp needles will be poking in and out of your skin that contains the tiny blood vessels grouped just below the skin’s surface.
+Normally, this isn’t too much of a problem as your body is naturally great at restricting any blood loss by clotting quickly.

 However, when taking painkillers or Ibuprofen, your blood can become much thinner than usual.
-This thinning causes the normal clotting processes to be less capable of blocking the blood, allowing it to have a greater chance of leaking out of the small gaps caused by the needles.
+This thinning causes the normal clotting process to become less effective at blocking the blood flow, meaning a greater chance for the blood to leak out of the small gaps caused by the needles.